T. M. McNally

-T. M. McNally is an American novelist, and short story writer.
+T. M. McNally (born May 20, 1961) is an American novelist, and short story writer.

 Life

 Born May 20, 1961, he was raised in Chicago, Illinois.
 He moved to Arizona when he was 15.
-He graduated from Rockford College, and Arizona State University.
+He graduated from Rockford College and Arizona State University.
 McNally taught literature and writing at Webster University.
 He currently teaches at Arizona State University Tempe Campus.